US EPA Brownfields GrantsGrants

 Federal Brownfields Law grants for assessment and cleanup of brownfields through an annual competitive process.
 EPA publishes guidance for applying for Brownfields grants annually on its How to Apply for Grants webpage.
 EPA provides the following types of grants:

-- Brownfields Assessment Grants provide funding for a grant recipient to inventory, characterize, assess, and conduct planning and community involvement related to brownfield sites. [link to EPA's Brownfields Grant Funding]
+- Brownfields Assessment Grants provide funding for a grant recipient to inventory, characterize, assess, and conduct a range of planning and community involvement related to brownfield sites.

-- Environmental Workforce Development and Job Training (EWDJT) Grants provide funding to recruit, train, and place predominantly low-income and minority, unemployed and under-employed residents of communities affected by pollution with skills needed to secure employment in the environmental field.
-Nonprofits and other organizations may apply for these grants. [link to EPA's Brownfields Grant Funding]
+- Brownfields Job Training Grants provide funding to recruit, train unemployed and under-employed residents of communities affected by pollution with skills needed to secure employment in the environmental field.
+Nonprofits and other organizations may apply for these grants.

 - Training, Research, and Technical Assistance Grants provide funding for eligible organizations to provide training, research, and technical assistance to facilitate brownfields revitalization.

 - The Targeted Brownfields Assessment (TBA) Program helps states, tribes, and municipalities, especially those without EPA Brownfields Assessment Pilots/Grants, minimize the uncertainties of contamination often associated with brownfields.